 In typical usage, club drugs are often mixed or taken with alcohol.
 Interactions between different substances in the body can be dangerous and cause unpredictable side effects.

-What Is a Club Drug Use Disorder?
+What Is a Club Drug Addiction?

 Here are the criteria for substance use disorders as described in the DSM-5: